-Session Dates/Times: This workshop will be offerred one time in Summer 2023:
+Session Dates/Times: This workshop will be offered twice in Spring 2024:

 Future Workshops: Sign up to receive emails about future workshops from the Diversity Institute.

 -This workshop is open to all CSU faculty, staff, and students.

 -Though it is not required, we recommend attending the workshops of this series in the following order as some material is referenced from one session to the next: 1.
 Leveraging Difference, 2.
 Power, Privilege, and Society, 3.
 Bias in Action, 4.
 Allyship and Solidarity.

 -This workshop will be limited to 30 participants.
 If you would like to schedule a training specifically for your office, please contact email@example.com.

 Bias refers to the attitudes and beliefs we attribute to people and groups.
 It affects all people, and it is our responsibility to mitigate it in ourselves and our systems.
 Bias emerges interpersonally and systemically in the form of micro- and macro-aggressions.
 In this interactive workshop, we will examine the ways in which biases affect our lives and relationships, learn about effects of several types of biases, and develop key skills to mitigate bias in our relationships, institutions, and systems.